 Perhaps most impressive Sega Master System games were the late-era conversions of Genesis hits like Sonic the Hedgehog that really showcased the power of Sega’s 8-bit machine.
 If you’re in the least conversant in the Sonic games on the Genesis, you recognize what to expect in term of gameplay, but there’s many things to recommend this game alongside it’s 16 bit counterpart.
 This game features all new levels and zones, alongside a tremendous new soundtrack scored by Yuzo Koshiro, who also composed the soundtrack for Streets of Rage.

 Master System version obviously goes to have some graphical compromises, it holds up fairly well, with respectable speed and much of visual flair.
 Master System Sonic remains incredibly colorful.
 Sonic the Hedgehog was also released on Game Gear, but this version is somewhat compromised by the zoomed in perspective and blurry nature of the handheld’s screen.
+Sonic The Hedgehog is one of the best game gear games.

 |System||Sega Genesis, Arcade, Game Boy Advance, Windows, Nintendo 3DS, iOS, Android, Amazon Fire TV, Apple TV and Nintendo Switch|